FAQ about Knife lines

 +

-For a well-equipped kitchen, a few carefully chosen knives are enough.
-A chef knife or Santoku covers most cutting work, a utility knife handles quicker and finer tasks, and a paring knife is ideal for peeling and precision work.
-If you often cut bread and baked goods, add a bread knife.
-For lots of vegetables, a Nakiri is also worthwhile because it cuts very cleanly and efficiently.
+For a well-equipped kitchen, a few knives are enough if the selection is right.
+As a basis, we recommend a chef knife or alternatively a Santoku for most cutting tasks, a utility knife for quicker, finer tasks and a paring knife for peeling and precision work.
+If you often cut bread and baked goods, a bread knife is a useful addition.
+For lots of vegetables, a Nakiri is also worthwhile because it works very cleanly and efficiently.

 +